ClaireLee22/Image-Classifier-Application/README.md

 Transfer learning project [AI Programming with Python Nanodegree]

 ## Projcet Overview
 Use vgg16 pretrained model to train an image classifier to recognize different species of flowers.
+Then convert it into a command line application.

 ## Getting Started
 ### Prerequisites